rtrentin73/getdata-010/CodeBook.md

 - 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+# The R code

+The R code merges the training and the test sets to create one data set.
+It extracts only the measurements on the mean and standard deviation for each measurement and uses descriptive activity names to name the activities in the data set .
+Descriptive Labels are associated to datasets providing variable names.
+A tidy data set is create with the average of each variable for each activity and each subject.